fenago/deep-learning-for-nlp/Lab Guides/chapter_20/Lab_13.md

 hidden layer.
 - How to use the learned language model to generate new text with similar statistical properties as the source text.

-20.8.1

-Next

-This is the final chapter in the language modeling part.
-In the next part you will discover how to develop automatic caption generation for photographs.

-Part VIII
-Image Captioning

-244